black-parrot/black-parrot/README.md

 ## Getting started

 Generally, this repo is included as part of a complete simulation environment.
-However, the libraries can be build directly here as well.
+However, the libraries can be built directly here as well.
 For most users, the following makefile targets will be the most useful:

     make libs_lite;     # minimal set of simulation libraries